-You might be thankful when you and your pup are strolling down the street on a warm day and you see a water bowl sitting outside of a pet-friendly business just waiting to provide your dog with the hydration they so desperately need — but wait!
+You might be thankful when you and your beloved dog are out and about on a warm day and see a water bowl sitting out to provide your dog with the hydration they so desperately need — but wait!

 Intestinal Worm Parasites

 The infective eggs of common canine intestinal worm parasites, such as roundworms, hookworms, and whipworms, can be found in fecal-contaminated water bowls.

 Again, think of all the dogs you see using their paws to splash around and play with the water in a water bowl.
 If that paw has recently stepped in poop, dug in, or walked over ground that is contaminated with intestinal worm eggs — all of which is quite likely in a dog park or on a hike — then there’s a good chance that the water they’re dipping their paws into is now also contaminated.

 Roundworms, hookworms, and whipworms don’t just cause diarrhea in dogs, but they can also cause blood and protein loss from the gut, too.
 The loss of blood and/or protein from the gut can lead to lethargy, weakness, pale mucus membranes, fluid accumulation within the abdomen, and a host of other problems.